 The Sandler selling system aims to take the games that sellers play with buyers out of the equation.
 Rather than going in with a mindset of “making” the customer buy, you aim to meet the buyer's needs.

-The emphasis of the sales method is on building a relationship—establishing communications and introducing yourself in a no-pressure environment.
+Unlike the MEDDIC methodology, which focuses on identifying decision-making criteria, the Sandler sales method emphasizes building a relationship—establishing communications and introducing yourself in a no-pressure environment.
 Then, Sandler pre-qualifies customers.
 Do they need what you’re selling?
 How can it help them?

 It’s only after these stages have been completed that you move on to closing the deal.
 With Sandler’s method, closing is a low-pressure step.
 By this point, if you’ve done things correctly, the buyer should have made their decision.
 They only need guidance.